-1 cycle of: (i) 5 minutes at 95 °C (denaturation of template DNA) 35 cycles of: (ii) 30 seconds at 95 °C (denaturation of template DNA) (iii) 30 seconds at 68 °C (annealing of primers) (iv) 45 seconds at 72 °C (extension of copy) 1 cycle of: (v) 5 minutes at 72 °C (final extension) (vi) hold at 4 °C.
+1 cycle of: (i) 5 minutes at 95°C (denaturation of template)

+35 cycles (ii) 30 sekundi na 95°C (denaturation of of: template)

+- (iii) 30 seconds at 68°C (annealing of primers) - (iv) 45 seconds at 72°C (extension of copy)

-NB: This programme is optimised for use with an MJ Research PTC 200 thermal cycler.
+This programme is optimised for use with an MJ Research PTC 200 thermal cycler.
 Modification of the duration steps of cycles (ii), (iii) and (iv) may be required for use with other models.

-PCR products amplified from R. solanacearum DNA produce a distinctive restriction fragment length polymorphism with enzyme Taq I after incubation at 65 °C for 30 minutes.
+PCR products amplified from R. solanacearum DNA produce a distinctive restriction fragment length polymorphism with enzyme Taq I after incubation at 65°C for 30 minutes.
 The restriction fragments obtained from R. solanacearum-specific fragment are 457 bp and 96 bp in size.